likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 * User should be allowed to click on choose category when add money field is empty or negative.
 * Click on select date calendar buton and user should be able to select required date with calendar details and ok and cancel button.
 * Enter some value into add money(text field) and click on "CHOOSE CATEGORY" should display all the categories that are displayed in home screen.
-* Enter amount and note in add income.Navigate back to home screen without saving.
-Now select Add income again the previously entered data should not persist.
+* Enter amount and note in add incom.e.Navigate back to home screen without saving.
+Now select Add incom.e again the previously entered data should not persist.

 ### Accounts (High)
 * Click on three dots on right top corner of the main screen.
 Select "Accounts" menu, it should display two icons to "Transfer" and "Add" account besides text "Add".